zalmoxes-laran/EM-blender-tools-doc/docs/index.rst

 The extension has been developed by E. Demetrescu at CNR-ISPC (Rome, former CNR-ITABC).

 .. note::
-   Starting from version 1.5, EM Tools is distributed as a Blender Extension (.blext) which automatically manages all Python dependencies.
+   Starting from version 1.5, EM Tools is distributed as a Blender Extension (.zip file) which automatically manages all Python dependencies.

 Quick Start